 “Gender bias is undermining our social fabric and devalues all of us.
 It is not just a human rights issue; it is a tremendous waste of the world’s human potential.
 By denying women equal rights, we deny half of the population a chance to live life at its fullest.
 Political, economic and social equality for women will benefit all the world’s citizens.
 Together we can eradicate prejudice and work for equal rights and respect for all.”

 I wonder how many of the other Global Goals we could achieve by achieving these two.
 The world needs educated and diverse minds to solve its complex problems.
-It’s vital that we fulfill all children’s educational needs and combat the issue of wasted human potential.
+It’s vital that we fulfil all children’s educational needs and combat the issue of wasted human potential.
 Thankfully, Room to Read is working on it.

 It’s mind-boggling to think about the many dedication plaques around the world that, like the one above, give thanks to VSA.
 I am extremely excited to see at least one of them for myself when I, along with some colleagues, attend a site visit to one of the communities that we have benefitted.
 Look out for a future blog post on this.